richm/linux-system-roles-logging/README.md

 Initial configuration will be supplied by default.
 User can supply further configuration to be used.

 Currently, the role supports 3 types of logs collections ([input_roles](https://github.com/linux-system-roles/logging/tree/master/roles/rsyslog/roles/input_roles/)): `basics`, `ovirt`, and `viaq`.
 And 3 types of log outputs ([output_roles](https://github.com/linux-system-roles/logging/tree/master/roles/rsyslog/roles/output_roles/)): `elasticsearch`, `files`, and `forwards`.
-To deploy configuration files with these input and output roles, first specify the output_role as `logging_outputs`, then input_role as `log_collections` in each `logging_outputs`.
+To deploy configuration files with these input and output roles, first specify the output_role as `logging_outputs`, then input_role as `logging_inputs` in each `logging_outputs`.
 Multiple input roles could be required based on the use cases.

 To make an effect with the following setting, vars.yml has to have `logging_enabled: true`.
 Unless logging_enabled is set to true, LSR/Logging does not deploy logging systems.

 **Note:** Current LSR/Logging supports rsyslog only.
-In case other logging system is added to LSR/Logging in the future, it's supposed to implement the input and output roles to satisfy the logging_outputs and log_collections semantics.
+In case other logging system is added to LSR/Logging in the future, it's supposed to implement the input and output roles to satisfy the logging_outputs and logging_inputs semantics.
 ```
 logging_enabled: true
 logging_outputs:
   -name: <output_role_name0>
    type: <output_type0>
-   log_collections:
+   logging_inputs:
      - name: <input_role_nameA>
      - name: <input_role_nameB>
   -name: <output_role_name1>
    type: <output_type1>
-   log_collections:
+   logging_inputs:
      - name: <input_role_nameC>
 ```